Ridham-Shah-25/Boston-Housing/README.md

 # Boston-Housing
 # Overview of Efforts
-In this project, I have applied basic machine learning concepts on data collected for housing prices in Boston, Massachusetts area to predict the selling price of a new home.I Have-
+In this project, We have applied basic machine learning concepts on data collected for housing prices in Boston, Massachusetts area to predict the selling price of a new home.We Have-
 * Imported The Relevant Libraries
 * Created a Pandas Dataframe,Explored The Dataset and added another value to store Target attribute in it
 * Created a Heatmap to find correlation between different features and labels